abarbarapeslo/Hackaton-Transpetro/docs/intro.md

 import Admonition from '@theme/Admonition';

-## Introduction to the Reevo Project
+## Introdução do Projeto Nautlus
 &emsp; Agribusiness is the driving force of the Brazilian economy, a sector of superlatives that feeds the country and the world.
 However, behind this strength, there is a silent challenge that limits its potential: **the abyss between capital and the land**.

 &emsp; On one side, small and medium-sized rural producers, responsible for a vital portion of the national production, face a cycle of dependence on expensive, slow, and bureaucratic credit.

 &emsp; On the other, millions of individual investors seek opportunities to diversify their portfolios with attractive returns and, increasingly, with a clear purpose of social and environmental impact (ESG), but they find a potential for investment in the field that is practically unexplored and inaccessible.

-&emsp; It is to break this cycle that Reevo is born.
+&emsp; It is to break this cycle that Nautilus is born.
 We are a **P2P (peer-to-peer) fintech credit platform** that proposes to be the digital, transparent, and efficient bridge between these two worlds.
 We directly connect rural producers who need financing to grow with a community of investors who want to actively participate in the success of Brazilian agribusiness.

 ---
 ## Pilares para a Inovação